Jennifer Schwartz, PhD

-Jennifer Schwartz, PhD, is an Associate Teaching Professor and Director of the Psychological Services Center (PSC) in the Department of Psychology.
+Jennifer Schwartz, PhD, is an associate teaching professor and director of the Psychological Services Center (PSC) in the Department of Psychological and Brain Sciences.
 She is a Clinical Psychologist who received her PhD in Clinical Psychology from Idaho State University in 2004.
 She did her postdoctoral internship at Vanderbilt University with placements in Adult Psychiatry and the Nashville Veterans Administration.
 She did a postdoctoral fellowship at the Psychopathology Research Unit and Center for Cognitive Therapy at the University of Pennsylvania.
-After completing her fellowship, she was an Assistant Professor and Training Clinic Director for 8 years at the University of Delaware.
-Schwartz is an active member of the Association of Psychology Training Clinics (APTC) and serves as a liaison to the APA Board of Educational Affairs.
-She also belongs to the Association of Behavioral and Cognitive Therapies and has been an executive board member for the Delaware Psychological Association.
-Schwartz has taught many courses at the undergraduate and graduate levels and has attended several conferences that focus on the scholarship of teaching.
+Schwartz has been a training clinic director since 2005 and was the inaugural clinic director of Drexel Psychological Services Center (PSC) that began in 2013.
+Schwartz serves on the executive board of the Association of Psychology Training Clinics (APTC) and is an elected member of the American Psychological Association Ethics Committee.